astropy/astropy-APEs/APE1.rst

 doing this.

-Following a discussion on astropy-dev, the proposal should be submitted as a Pull Request to astropy-APEs with the name APE<n>.rst where <n> is an appropriately assigned number.
+Following a discussion on astropy-dev, the proposal should be submitted as a pull request to astropy-APEs with the name APE<n>.rst where <n> is an appropriately assigned number.
 The draft must use the APEtemplate.rst file.
 That a formal proposal has been submitted as a PR should be announced to the astropy-dev list.